hbustamante8/Movies-ETL/README.md

 ## Project Overview

+Amazing prime video team would like to develop an algorithim to predict which low budget movie that willl be released will become popular so they can by the streaming rights at a bargain.
+The goal of the project is to provide a clean dataset of movie data to predict the popular picutres.
 This project will create an automated pipeline that takes in new data, from Wikipedia, Kaggle metadata, and the MovieLens rating data.
 The project as a whole performs the extract ,transform, and loads the data into an existing PostgreSQL database.
 The following is an outline of what the python scripts does.

 1. Write an ETL functions that reads the three different data files